feimosi/frameworks-code-comparison/README.md

 }
 ```

-Every component has to be declared inside a module, in order to be used within this module's other components.
+Every component has to be declared inside a module in order to be used within this module's other components.

 ```ts
 import { NgModule } from '@angular/core';